Volumetric Semantically Consistent 3D Panoptic Mapping: CONCLUSIONS

 \subsection{2D Panoptic-Geometric Segmentation}

-Panoptic-geometric segmentation (Fig. \ref{fig:pipeline} III-A), is applied on each RGB-D frame $F$ based on the assumption \cite{GeometricSeg}: \begin{asu} The surface of each real-world object consists of single or multiple neighboring convex surfaces which share the same semantic-instance label. \end{asu}
+Panoptic-geometric segmentation, as depicted in Fig.~\ref{fig:pipeline} III-A, is applied to each RGB-D frame $F$.
+This process extracts convex object surfaces based on the assumption from \cite{GeometricSeg}: \begin{asu} The surface of each real-world object is composed of single or multiple neighboring convex surfaces that share the same semantic-instance label. \end{asu}

-First, panoptic segmentation \cite{mask2former} on the RGB image provides a set of semantic instance masks and geometric segmentation \cite{GeometricSeg} on the depth image extracts a set of convex segments.
-Intersections between panoptic and geometric segmentation masks are used to generate a set of surface masks $\mathcal{F}_s = \{ s_i\}$ per frame $F$.
-In this way, each surface mask $s_i$ is frame-wise uniquely associated with a panoptic semantic instance $o_i$ and a geometric segment, thus being less prone to geometric and semantic under-segmentation.
+Initially, panoptic segmentation \cite{mask2former} is performed on the RGB image to produce a set of semantic instance masks.
+Concurrently, geometric segmentation \cite{GeometricSeg} is applied to the depth image to extract a set of convex segments.
+The intersections between the panoptic and geometric segmentation masks are utilized to generate a set of surface masks $\mathcal{F}_s = {s_i}$ for each frame $F$.
+Consequently, each surface mask $s_i$ is uniquely associated with a panoptic semantic instance $o_i$ and a geometric segment on a per-frame basis, thus mitigating the risk of geometric and semantic under-segmentation.

-Each surface $s_i$ is assigned with instance label $o_i$, semantic category $C(o_{i})$, and panoptic confidence defined as: where $C_\text{Th}$ and $C_\text{St}$ are the sets of ``thing" and ``stuff" categories \cite{mask2former}. $\text{Score}(o_i)$ is the confidence score for instance $o_i$ from \cite{mask2former}.
-Given the camera pose and depth image, the point cloud $\text{Pcl}(s_i)$ of $s_i$ is projected to a unified Voxel-TSDF structure, that is incrementally built.
+Each surface $s_i$ is attributed with an instance label $o_i$, a semantic category $C(o_{i})$, and a panoptic confidence score:

+where $C_\text{Th}$ and $C_\text{St}$ denote the sets of "thing" and "stuff" categories, respectively, as defined in \cite{mask2former}. $\text{Score}(o_i)$ represents the confidence score for the instance $o_i$ from \cite{mask2former}.
+Utilizing the camera pose and the depth image, the point cloud $\text{Pcl}(s_i)$ corresponding to $s_i$ is projected onto a unified Voxel-TSDF structure, which is incrementally constructed.